ScribnerLab/SeaLampreyRapture/README.md

 data in extData/, and R-readable data in an .rda file in data/.

-Detailed quantiative descriptions of the results of sea lamprey RAPTURE sequencing is available in /analysis/Rapture panel details.
+Detailed quantiative descriptions of the results of sea lamprey RAPTURE sequencing is available as an R Markdown file and in the README in /analysis.

 Note: All analyses originally conducted and package built using R version 3.5.1 in Windows 10